nanowireUK/azure-iot-walkthroughs/azure-iot-nested-edge/Demo.md

     * Unplug L4 to show store and forward
     * Explain what is happening
     * Reconnect and show both data streams resuming

+* MQTT Broker
+    > So that is the Nested Edge part, how about MQTT Broker?
+    * Show the extra layer manifest to get this working
+    * Start the sub client and then pub client on custom test topic
+    > Do we see that data going through to the IoT Hub?
+    * Show that it doesn't and change the pub client to new topic
+    * Show the data coming through